mattmaynes2/aria/reports/final/1-Introduction/2-Accomplishments.md

 ##### Behaviour Training {-}

-The user is able to configure the system to automate control of their devices without writing explicity rules.
+The user can configure the system to automate control of their devices without writing explicitly rules.
 The user trains the system to perform actions by placing the system in a learning mode.
 By manually running through a scenario while in learning mode, the user can teach the system to recreate the scenario.
 The capabilities and limitations of the training functionality are discussed further in [Learning Algorithm](#sec-3-2-12-2).